olton/mina-node-monitor/README.md

 </p>

 # Mina Node Monitor
-**Mina Node Monitor** is an extended graphical version of the` mina client status` command with additional indicators.
+**Mina Monitor** is an extended graphical version of the` mina client status` command with additional indicators.
 This is a `client-server` application for visual monitoring of the validator node and alerts when the node has a problem.

 ## Key Features